Let's start with the health benefits for the cow.

 We all need fat.
 Not just any old fat, we need QUALITY fat.
 Fat is what fuels our brains, gives us energy, and helps us absorb nutrients.
 Quality grass fed meat contains increased amounts of healthy Omega 3 fats AND a favorable Omega 6 – Omega 3 ratio.
 Nearly all chemical communication throughout the body depends at least in part on the correct balance between these 2 essential fatty acids.
 In other words; Problems will arise when you eat too much of one, because it makes it difficult for the body to process the other.
 When there is good quality fat, other valuable fat-soluble vitamins such as A, D, E and K are naturally present, along with higher amounts of phytonutrients.
 It’s win-win, and it adds to the overall flavor.

 We recently had our beef's fatty acid profile tested by Dr. Bazinet at the University of Toronto.
 The Omega 6:3 ratio measured in at 3:1.
 Commodity beef measures in at approx. 30:1, industry standard grass finished beef strives to hit a 5:1 ratio.
 Needless to say, we were delighted with our results.
 The astounding news is that we were not the only producer to achieve this success, there are many other Alberta grass finished farms doing the exact same thing!
-These findings will advocate CHANGE in the Alberta beef industry, and we are honoured to be a part of such a project.
+These findings will advocate CHANGE in the Alberta beef industry, and we are honored to be a part of such a project.

 What about the flavor?